spacetelescope/jwst/docs/jwst/photom/reference_files.rst

 AREA map Reference Files
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Selection criteria for AREA reference files vary a bit from instrument to
-instrument:

 For FGS, photom reference files are selected based on the values of INSTRUME and DETECTOR in the science data file.